Taylor Swift’s Eras: Her Artistic Evolution

 Roughly every two years since the beginning of her career, Taylor Swift has released a new album.
 With each album came a shift in genre, aesthetics, and attitude.

 These (roughly) two-year periods are her “eras.”
-Currently, in 2024, we’re in her Tortured Poets Department era.
+Currently, in 2025, we’re in her Tortured Poets Department era.
 Prior to the release of TTPD, we were in her Midnights era.

-Each era is labeled according to the album she released at the time.
-But her albums are not the only important characteristic of her eras.
+Each era is labeled according to the album she released at the time, but her albums are not the only important characteristic of her eras.

 One of the most significant aspects of Taylor’s eras is the color scheme attached to each.
 The colors are defined by the aesthetic of the album itself, as well as the colors Taylor and her fanbase choose to attach to each album.